redhat-cop/openshift-migration-best-practices/README.md

 ## Contributing

+Read the [Guidelines for Red Hat Documentation](https://redhat-documentation.github.io/) before opening a pull request.

-You can test the changes to this repository via a container:
+You can test the changes to this repository via a container.

 ### Run a Jekyll container